sstate/lcars/README.md

 It is common in flux applications to have _one_ dispatcher.
 That is how we use it, but in practice, you _could_ have more than one.
 We feel to follow flux, and to make your application easier to follow, it is a good practice to only have one.
 Be cautious of this.
 Please read [this if you havent yet.](http://facebook.github.io/react/blog/2014/07/30/flux-actions-and-the-dispatcher.html#why-we-need-a-dispatcher)

-The place that dispatchers are mostly used is in your [Action Creator](http://facebook.github.io/react/blog/2014/07/30/flux-actions-and-the-dispatcher.html#actions-and-actioncreators).
+The place that dispatchers are mostly used is in your [Action Creator](http://facebook.github.io/react/blog/2014/07/30/flux-actions-and-the-dispatcher.html#actions-and-actioncreators) and [Stores](http://facebook.github.io/flux/docs/overview.html#stores).

 #### Example